raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

 ## Expressing Emotions

-suspiro = sigh `He let out a sigh of relief`
+suspiro = sigh `He let out a sigh of relief` dar un profundo suspiro = give a deep sigh `He gave a deep sigh of relief when he finished the exam`

 llanto = cry `She let out a cry of joy`